nginxinc/nginx-azure-workshops/ca-notes/N4A-feedback.md

 There is no realtime access to either the Error or Access Logs from Nginx.
 It makes it virtually impossible to "see what's going on" with Nginx without these logs.

-Using the Azure Logging services does not work, you can't see the original Access or Error logs.
-The lack of this feature will eliminate a large number of Nginx users.
+Using the Azure Logging services is complicated, you can't see the original Access or Error logs.
+An Azure Logging Workspace that shows the error and Access log should be included when the user Deploys N4A.
+It should be there by default.
+The lack of this feature will frustrate a large number of Nginx users, especially if they are new to Azure Monitoring / Logging Workspaces.

-## Nginx Keepalive for HTTP1.1 settings should be included.
+## Nginx Keepalive for HTTP1.1 settings should be included, missing Best Practice.

 ```nginx
 # Default is HTTP/1, keepalive is only enabled in HTTP/1.1